aerotow/eightsleep-nosub-app/README.md

 ## How to use this app yourself

+There are two methods of running the app:
+  1. **Self Hosting via Vercel**: You can host the app yourself on Vercel.
+This is the recommended method as it is free, and you have full control over the app.
+  2. **Use a locally hosted version**: You can choose to build a docker image yourself and host it on your own hardware.
+In the future we may provide a hosted built docker image for convenience.

+# 1. Self Hosted via Vercel
-In the following I will explain how to self host this webapp on Vercel so that you can control it from anywhere.
+In the following I will explain how to self-host this webapp on Vercel so that you can control it from anywhere.
 The setup will not generate any costs.
 It should take about 15 minutes to complete, **no coding skills required**.

-1. Setup a (free) GitHub Account
+1. Set up a (free) GitHub Account
-2. Setup a (free) Vercel Account using your GitHub Account as Login Method
+2. Set up a (free) Vercel Account using your GitHub Account as Login Method
-3. On this Github Page, click the "Fork" Button to make a copy of this repository, and follow the steps, rename the project to whatever you want.
+3. On this GitHub Page, click the "Fork" Button to make a copy of this repository, and follow the steps, rename the project to whatever you want.
 4. Go to your Vercel Dashboard and create a new Project
 5. You are now in the process of creating a new project on Vercel.
     - In "Import Git Repository" select your forked project